jumeii/mycardanoutil/README.md

 ---

  I hope to build a utility for interacting with my own or existing projects on cardano.
-I am currently learning and experimenting with different development patterns in order to feel more comfortable and better understand the use cases and flow when writing in a functional manner.
+I am currently learning and experimenting with different development patterns in order to feel more comfortable and better understand the use cases and flow when developing in a functional manner.
 The first commit of code here includes a few of the learning goals currently implemented.
 A few of them noted here...

  - git repo commited